 Economic Analysis | Associate Research Professor

 Valentin Bertsch is an energy economist.
-He manages the ESRI’s Energy Policy Research Centre (EPRC) and is joint programme coordinator for the energy and environment research area.
+He managed the ESRI’s Energy Policy Research Centre (EPRC) and was joint programme coordinator for the energy and environment research area.

 Valentin specialises in model-based energy systems analysis, particularly the integration of grid constraints in power systems models, targeted at power generation and transmission expansion planning.
 Moreover, he is an expert in multi-criteria decision analysis under uncertainty.
 He works on the combination of power systems models and multi-criteria decision analysis as well as the design of participatory decision approaches for the energy sector.